acmdas/das_fieldstones/appearances.md

 >For this people’s heart is waxed gross, and their ears are dull of hearing, and their eyes they have closed; lest at any time they should see with their eyes, and hear with their ears, and should understand with their heart and should be converted and I should heal them.

-To trace the reverberation to its source, it is not enough simply to turn to the 6th Chapter if *Isaiah*.
+To trace the reverberation to its source, it is not enough simply to turn to the 6th Chapter of *Isaiah*.
 Eyes that see not, and ears that hear not—where have we met with them before?
 In those verses from the 115th Psalm which I have already quoted twice, in Chapters X and XVI.
 This Psalm was very familiar to Jewish ears.
 It is one of the six *Hallel* psalms, obligatory at many feasts, and according to the *Jewish Encyclopedia* would have been part of the ‘hymn’ that was sung by the Thirteen after the Last Supper.
 Moreover, they are repeated almost verbatim in the 135th Psalm:

 >*The idols of the heathen are silver and gold, the work of men’s hands.<br/>They have mouths, but they speak not; eyes have they, but they see not;<br/>They have ears, but they hear not; neither is there any breath in their mouths.
 They that make them are like unto them; so is every one that trusteth in them.*